Mexico lawmakers revise tax plan, oil price to plug shortfall

 But the government harbored concerns that such a move could ignite resentment among the poor, who make up nearly half the population in Mexico.
 In the end, the Finance Ministry dropped the idea when the economy suffered a contraction.

-Additional reporting by Michael O'Boyle; Editing by Simon Gardner and Lisa Shumaker
+Additional reporting by Michael O'Boyle; Editing by Simon Gardner and Peter Cooney